You are here

 Science for All (SFA)

-Science for All, an outreach initiative involving graduate students, aims to improve science, technology, engineering and math (STEM) education in the urban Twin Cities community by performing intricate science experiments with middle school students.
-If interested in volunteering, send an email to email@example.com.
+Graduate students involved with Science for All aim to improve science, technology, engineering and math (STEM) education in the urban Twin Cities community by performing intricate science experiments with middle school students.
+If interested in volunteering, you can find more information and reach out via the Science for All Contact Us webpage.

 Women in Science and Engineering